chris-sarli/chris.sarl/posts/S-300-review.md

  In the event you *do* want to clamp in your phone, the bike can wirelessly charge your phone through the Qi standard, as indicated by a small label on the surface your phone would sit.
 Above that is some unoffensive Spin branding and a QR code used in unlocking the bike.
 Because the code is under a shiny layer of plastic.
 Rain water or glaring sun can make it difficult to get a clear read of the code, which would be solved if they had used a sticker instead.
 There's an additional code on the down tube that is easier to get a read from.

- Below that, there are three icons, presumably a crossed circle to indicate "no," a snail to indicate "slow", and a parking symbol.
+ Below that, there are three icons, presumably a crossed circle to indicate "no," a snail to indicate "slow," and a parking symbol.
 Below this is a speed display, using standard 8-segment digit displays.
 I found this to be a clear and easily readable display, even in direct sun.

  Below the speed display is lettering indicating an NFC reader.
 I thought this was an odd choice, because while *I* am a nerd and know that NFC is Near Field Communication, and means you should tap a think there, most people don't know what this acronym indicates (which I believe is a tag that can be used for phone-less unlock, discussed later).
 This seems like an odd choice, because most NFC readers people interact with use at least some symbology to indicate wireless communication upon tap, usually with sideways waves (like on this credit card reader at CVS).